Irev-Dev/curated-code-cad/README.md

 - You might want to simply pick a tool based on your language of choice.
 Clojure, Haskell, Lisp, Javascript and Python are all represented below.
 - If you want to make 3D art, Curv is specifically trying to hit that niche.

-No matter which one is your tool of choice, if you're here then you love Code-CAD and you might want to checkout [Cadhub](https://cadhub.xyz/).
+No matter which one is your tool of choice, if you're here and you love Code-CAD and you'll want to checkout [Cadhub](https://cadhub.xyz/).
 Think of it as Codepen crossed with a thing repository, and it's our love letter to the Maker community.
-Currently, CascadeStudio is the only integration, but we're working on more.
+Currently, CascadeStudio is the only Code-CAD integration, but we're working on more.
 [Site](https://cadhub.xyz/), [repo](https://github.com/Irev-Dev/cadhub).

 ## Special mention